|

 with the workspace.
 This option ensures there is no unintended data loss;

 it is the recommended setting.
-However, if IResource.FORCE
+However, if IResource.FORCE is specified,

 the method will ruthlessly attempt to delete corresponding files and